-I like having a calendar that includes the holidays, the change in seasons, and things like day light saving which is why I’ve been making my own printable and update it from time-to-time!!
+I like having a calendar that includes the holidays, the change in seasons, and things like day light saving which is why I’ve been making my own printable for years!

 You can print out the full pages, but sometimes I print 2 or 4 per-page as well.
 I keep those for quick reference in my homeschool planner (and people who glance at my planner often really love those!).
 Anyway, I just mention that in case it might be helpful for you too.

 Click on the link or the calendar below to download this pdf:

 Again, for the Calendar 2021-2022 School Year Free Printable go here.